 The concept of affordances, which broadly refers to those functions an object or environment make possible, maintains a sordid history in which overuse, misuse, and varied uses have led some to argue that researchers should abandon the term altogether.
 And yet, the concept persists as a central analytic tool within design, science and technology studies, media studies, and even popular parlance.
 This is for good reason.
 Affordances give us language to address the push and pull between technological objects and human users as simultaneously agentic and influential.

 Previously on Cyborgology, I tried to save the term, and think about how to theorize it with greater precision.
 In recent weeks, I have immersed myself in the affordances literature in an attempt to develop the theoretical model in a tighter, expanded, and more formalized way.
 Today, I want to share a bit of this work: a timeline of affordances.
-This includes the influential works that theorize affordances as a concept and analytic tool, rather than the (quite hearty) body of work that employs affordances as part of their analyses.
+This includes the influential works that theorize affordances as a concept and analytic tool, rather than the (immense) body of work that employs affordances as an analytic device.

 The concept has an interesting history that expands across fields and continues to provoke debate and dialogue.
 Please feel free to fill in any gaps in the comments or on Twitter.